mokshmahajan2004/Hireonix-AI-Based-Smart-Interviewer/backend/interview_report.md

 ---

 ### Question 7
 **Q:** 7.
-Can you describe your experience working with cross-functional teams, and how you ensure effective communication and collaboration?
+How do you stay up to date with the latest technology trends and developments in the field?
 **A:**